What is gout?

 Animal proteins are high in purines.
-Since the buildup of purines can lead to elevated levels of uric acid, which in turn may result in gout, it’s best to avoid or strictly limit these foods in your diet.
+Since the buildup of purines can lead to elevated levels of uric acid, which in turn may result in gout, it’s best to avoid or strictly limit these foods.

-While these proteins are lower in purines than the ones in the earlier list you should still attempt to limit your intake of all animal protein to 4 to 6 ounces per day.
+While these proteins are lower in purines than the ones in the previous list, you should still attempt to limit your intake of all animal protein to 3 to 6 ounces per day, which is 1 to 2 servings.

 Normally, purines would break down into uric acid and get flushed out of the body through the urine.
 However, this process is interrupted when uric acid levels get too high.
 Crystals form around the joints, and gout develops.

 - avoid alcohol when having an attack